koh-gt/ferriteclassic-core/doc/JSON-RPC-interface.md

 chain state at the time of the call.
 Thus, the mempool state only encompasses transactions that are considered mine-able by the node at the time of the RPC.

-The mempool state returned via an RPC reflects all effects of mempool and chain state related RPCs that returned prior to this call.
+The mempool state returned via an RPC reflects all effeccts of mempool and chain state related RPCs that returned prior to this call.

 ### Wallet